We call the Minnesota State Fair the Great Minnesota Get Together. State Fair food is the number one reason many of us attend!

 The State Fair offers the Global Market, Adventure Park, horse shows a rodeo and dozens of other entertainment venues including:

 Top notch entertainment is always part of the Minnesota State Fair.
 You can see your favorite music artists and many other world-class attractions.
-This year, Garrison Keillor will once again bring to the stage his classic A Prairie Home Companion.

 For many visitors, the State Fair is primarily about the food.
 It's the one time of the year when we are willing to forgo our diet and try most anything on a stick.